White Sands Beach is typically deserted.

 Editor's Comments

-White Sands Beach is not the nicest beach to swim at, yet is however decent for beachcombing, snorkeling, and kiteboarding.
+White Sands Beach is not the nicest beach to swim at, but is decent for beachcombing, snorkeling, and kiteboarding.
 Wind is typically onshore at the beach, so there's often some flotsam and sargassum on the beach and choppy water conditions.

 2-star rating for White Sands Beach by Visit Turks and Caicos Islands